Theo-D/holbertonschool-hbnb/part1/README.md

 ## High-Level Package Diagram

 The system follows a layered architecture, ensuring separation of concerns and maintainability.
-Below is a high-level package diagram illustrating the core structure:
+Below is a high-level package diagram illustrating said structure:

 ![High-Level Architecture Diagram](diagrams/PackageDiagram.drawio.png)

-### Layered Architecture
+#### The package diagram features the following:

-The application is organized into the following layers:
+### A Layered Architecture

-- **Presentation Layer**: Handles user interactions and API requests.
+- **Presentation Layer**: Handles user interactions through user interface and API calls.
-- **Business Logic Layer**: Contains core business rules and logic.
+- **Business Logic Layer**: Contains an abstraction of the business rules and logic.
 - **Data Access Layer**: Manages persistence and data operations.

-### Facade Pattern
+### A Facade Pattern

-To reduce coupling and simplify access between layers, the **Facade Pattern** is employed.
-It provides a unified interface to a set of interfaces in the subsystem, making the architecture more scalable and testable.
+- **Facade** is a structural design pattern that provides a simplified interface to a library, a framework, or any other complex set of classes.

 ---